rohit-db/dais-2025/free-edition/README.md

 ## Demo Guide
 1. **Setup**
-   - Sign up for Community Edition
+   - Sign up for Free\ Edition
    - Explore the workspace and resources
    - Access sample notebooks and datasets